tree-sitter/csharp-tree-sitter/README.md

 # Demo

-A good demo is the following:
+A good demo is the following, it is a test written in c# which walks the AST tree in post order by calling tree-sitter-cpp parser through c# binding:

 ```cmd
 csharp-tree-sitter.exe -files [your test cpp files]